Friday, June 21, 2024

 We will grant God is eternal.
 He is.
 But so what is that to the law?
 God is not the law and the law is not God, so what does God's eternality have to do with the law?
 Nothing.
 It does not follow that because God has an attribute, therefore the law also has that attribute.
 The law doesn't get that attribute any more than you or I do.
 God is merciful, was the law merciful?
 No (HEB.
 10: 28).
 The law had no provision for mercy.
 The law might have told humans to be merciful, but the law itself was not merciful.
 God is graceful, but the law was not.
 Grace came through Jesus (JON.
 1: 17).
 God has attributes the law did not, so why does God being eternal make the law eternal?
 It does not.

-Certain big concepts flow by necessity from God's nature - goodness, wisdom, justice, love, intellect, etc. The specifics of Torah law do not necessarily flow by necessity from God's being in the way things like mercy, authority, or numbers do.
+Certain big concepts flow by necessity from God's nature - goodness, wisdom, justice, love, intellect, etc. The specifics of Torah law do not flow by necessity from God in the same way things like mercy, authority, or numbers do.
 It does not follow that because God is good therefore a shofar must be blown on the first day of the seventh month.

 "God is good, therefore shofar" is just as non sequitur as "rain, therefore cat".